Find Quick Answers To Your Questions about Hat Terms below:

 Profile has to do with the slant of the front of the hat:

 - Low-Profile - this is the least steep slant to the front of the hat and is normally associated with a sport or golf style hat

 - Mid-Profile - this is a bit steeper slant to the front of the hat and is normally associated with what a baseball player would wear.
 Additionally, this style hat tends to be a bit of a deeper fit

 - High-Profile - this is almost a straight up slant to the front of the hat and normally associated with a "trucker" style hat

 How does washed or unwashed cotton look?

-> An unwashed hat will have a more brillant fabric color and normally the fabric has a smooth finish
+- An unwashed hat will have a more brilliant fabric color and normally the fabric has a smooth finish

 What are the different closures?